 Aim of this information

+This page is part of our information section on the Rehabilitation of Offenders Act 1974.
 This detailed guide builds on a simple guide we have published on the Act as it now stands.
 We have also produced a poster which covers the main rehabilitation periods.
 The focus of this particular guide is on some of the more detailed and technical aspects of the Act, since it was amended with effect from the 10th March 2014.

 Why is this important